-Site-wide soil sampling across fourteen (14) contiguous parcels comprising one city block in downtown San Jose revealed elevated concentrations of lead at hazardous waste levels in shallow soils that was attributed to the flaking of lead-based paint used on historic residential and commercial structures that were constructed on the site as early as the late 1800s.
-In order to cost-effectively remove approximately 4,500 cubic yards of lead impacted soils from potential exposure to future onsite receptors, Weber, Hayes and Associates was retained to complete the following remedial actions:
+Site-wide soil sampling across fourteen (14) contiguous parcels comprising one city block in downtown San Jose revealed elevated concentrations of lead at hazardous waste levels in shallow soils that was attributed to the flaking of lead-based paint used on historic residential and commercial structures that

 - Removal and consolidation of the well-defined shallow soil impacts from all parcels in accordance with the USEPA Area of Containment approach